vipulnaik/diet-exercise-health/best-practices/best-practices-around-saliva-collection-for-genetic-testing.md

 liquids.
 See note later about the removable funnel cap staining the lower inside of the box.

+### Avoid these activities while counting down the time for saliva collection

+* Too much throat or mouth exertion

+  * Avoid talking, humming, or other vocal cord exertion

+  * Avoid excessive mouth opening

+* Nasal congestion: If I have a congested nose, blow it out at the start, so that mucus/phlegm in saliva is reduced

 ## Some additional gotchas noted in the 23andMe collection process

 ### Saliva collection